Starting an LLC in Nevada is Easy

 You can get a Nevada LLC online by registering the Articles of Organization with the Secretary of State.
 The cost to create an LLC in Nevada is $425.

-Follow our How to Form an LLC in Nevada guide below to get started.
+Follow our How to Start an LLC in Nevada guide below to get started.

 Step 1: Create a Name For Your Nevada LLC

 Before you register your Nevada LLC, you'll need to come up with a name.
 Your business name needs to be catchy for branding purposes and legitimate for legal purposes.